castwide/vscode-solargraph/README.md

       - spec/**/*

 This configuration tells Solargraph to parse all .rb files in the workspace excluding the spec folder.

+## Updating the Core Documentation (EXPERIMENTAL)

+The Solargraph gem ships with documentation for Ruby 2.2.2.
+As of gem version 0.15.0, there's an option to download additional documentation for other Ruby versions from the command line.

+    $ solargraph list-cores      # List the installed documentation versions
+    $ solargraph available-cores # List the versions available for download
+    $ solargraph download-core   # Install the best match for your Ruby version
+    $ solargraph clear-cores     # Clear the documentation cache

+## Runtime Suggestions (EXPERIMENTAL)

+As of gem version 0.15.0, Solargraph includes experimental support for plugins.

+The built-in `Runtime` plugin enhances code completion by querying namespaces for method names in a subprocess.
+If it finds any undocumented or "magic" methods, they get added to the suggestions.

+This feature is currently disabled by default.
+If you'd like to try it, you can enable it by setting the `plugins` section in your project's .solargraph.yml file:

+    plugins:
+    - runtime

 ## Extension Settings